 Car Sharing, while popular throughout Europe,

 opportunity to be the first rental car company to launch a

-enables members to drive in and out of town
+enables members to drive in and out of town on a

-an economical, convenient and socially-conscious alternative to car ownership.
+socially-conscious alternative to car ownership.

-Bringing Connect by Hertz to life involved the due diligence
+Bringing Connect by Hertz to life involved the

-project as a whole centered on the
+management tactics.
+The project as a whole centered on the

 meet their goals, the Connect by Hertz team was able to

 leverage Hertz's resources and infrastructure, such as fleet

 purchasing power, customer service center and a renowned,

 trusted and established global brand, to create a new value

 2009 --- Major League Baseball Network

 Launch of the Back Office/Broadcast Backbone

-Presented by Cindy Cortell, Major League Baseball
+Presented by Cindy Cortell, Major League Baseball Network

 Members of the team included: